pillow Tutorials

 • Open your zipper at least half way.

-• Place the pillow front right side down on the pillow back.
+• Place the pillow front right sides together on the pillow back.

 • If you plan on frequently washing the pillow cover, or if you will be changing the pillow cover on and off often, you may want to sew around all the raw edges with a zig zag stitch or with a serger to keep the fabric from fraying as much.